Jacinda Ardern: Post-premiership

+Oxford University announced that during the annual Encaenia ceremony on 25 June 2025 Jacinda Ardern would be awarded an honorary degree (conferred as a mark of distinction, without requiring study or examination) of Civil Law.

 Political views

 Ardern has described herself as a social democrat, a progressive, a republican, and a feminist, citing Helen Clark as a political hero.
 She has described the extent of child poverty and homelessness in New Zealand as a "blatant failure" of capitalism.
 Asked by reporters to comment on the 2021 Budget, Ardern stated to "have always described myself as a Democratic Socialist", but she does not consider the term to be useful in New Zealand, as it is not commonly used in the political sphere.
-The leftist magazine Jacobin asserts that, despite identifying as socialist, her government is effectively neoliberal.
+The American socialist magazine Jacobin asserts that, despite identifying as socialist, her government was effectively neoliberal.
 Referring to New Zealand's distinctive nuclear-free policy, she described taking action on climate change as "my generation's nuclear-free moment".

 Ardern has spoken in support of same-sex marriage, and she voted for the Marriage (Definition of Marriage) Amendment Act 2013 which legalised it.
 In 2018, she became the first New Zealand prime minister to march in a pride parade.
 Ardern supported the removal of abortion from the Crimes Act 1961.
 In March 2020, she voted for the Abortion Legislation Act that amends the law to decriminalise abortion.

-Ardern voted in favour of legalising cannabis in the 2020 New Zealand cannabis referendum, though she refused to reveal her position on decriminalisation until after the referendum had concluded.
+Ardern voted in favour of legalising cannabis in the 2020 New Zealand cannabis referendum, though she refused to reveal her position on legalisation until after the referendum had concluded.

 With regard to the future of the Māori electorates—a contentious topic in New Zealand politics—Ardern believes the retention or abolition of the electorates (seats) should be decided by Māori, stating, "[Māori] have not raised the need for those seats to go, so why would we ask the question?"
 She supports compulsory study of the Māori language in schools.